WordPress/openverse/documentation/guides/deployment.md

 may be necessary to force an environment to be deployed to a specific version, usually the previous version of the application.

-The same deployment workflows used for regular deployments can be used to rollback any environment for any service.
+The same staging and production deployment workflows are used directly to rollback any environment for any service.
 Only members of the
 @WordPress/openverse-maintainers GitHub team are able to dispatch the workflows to completion.
 Anyone else who tries to dispatch them will have the workflow